lilithxxx/Blog/README.md

 # Blog
-A bog for entries using google app engine.
+A blog for entries using google app engine.